dotnet/roslyn/docs/features/refout.md

 Both of those basically map to the `/refout` command-line parameter.

 An additional task, called `CopyRefAssembly`, will be provided along with the existing `Csc` task.
 It takes a `SourcePath` and a `DestinationPath` and generally copies the file from the source over to the destination.
 But if it can determine that the contents of those two files match (by comparing their MVIDs, see details below), then the destination file is left untouched.

+As a side-note, `CopyRefAssembly` uses the same assembly resolution/redirection trick as `Csc` and `Vbc`, to avoid type loading problems with `System.IO.FileSystem`.

 ### CodeAnalysis APIs
 It is already possible to produce metadata-only assemblies by using `EmitOptions.EmitMetadataOnly`, which is used in IDE scenarios with cross-language dependencies.